AnggaR96s/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## What did the shy pebble wish for?
+That she was a little boulder.